Kelsey Ennis

 -

 My research focuses on understanding temperature prediction skill during extremes (i.e., heat waves) for NCEP's dynamical S2S model the NOAA Unified Forecast System (UFS GEFS) and various AI weather prediction models (i.e., Pangu) over North America.
-The goal is to investigate how well these forecasting tools are able to predict extremes.

 April 2022-May 2023